kristoffer-dyrkorn/software-renderer/tutorial/4/README.md

-# A fast and correct triangle rasterizer
+# Moar triangles, moar problems

 In this section, we will take a closer look at what happens when we draw two triangles that share an edge.
 There are some important details that need to be resolved.